olghab/dataScienceProject2/README.md

 ### Introduction:
 The aim of this project is to analyze disaster responses data from Figure Eight company (https://appen.com/), by:
 1) preparing dataset containing real messages recorded during disaster events
-2) creating machine learning model for messeges classification into 36 categories, in order to send them to an appropriate disaster relief agency
+2) creating a supervised machine learning model for messeges classification into 36 categories, in order to send them to an appropriate disaster relief agency
 3) visualising results in web app

+Fast and accurate classification of the real life text messages can enable disaster response organizations to:
+- firstly: filter the most important calls
+- secondly: pass on messages to the responsible organizations (for example water organization will only get messages about water issues)
+Both aspects can lead to better and quicker reaction and real help for people in need.

 The project is the part of Udacity Program - Data Science Nanodegree